opensalt/opensalt-docs/docs/index.rst

 docs/static/mirror 2.png

-Editing an existing mirrored server: docs/static/mirror 3.png
+Editing an existing mirrored server;
+docs/static/mirror 3.png

-Viewing list of Frameworks within an external server: docs/static/mirror 4.png
+Viewing list of Frameworks within an external server; docs/static/mirror 4.png

-Adding a new server to be mirrored: docs/static/mirror 5.png
+Adding a new server to be mirrored;
+docs/static/mirror 5.png

-Adding a single framework to be mirrored: docs/static/mirror 6.png
+Adding a single framework to be mirrored;
+docs/static/mirror 6.png